whymsd/WombleBot/README.md

 - Sometimes the program ints randomly, may be do to unorthodox structure :)
 - Entering some 2-param commands with one param breaks program
 - Limiting scope of commands in general needs to be solved, eg: starting a new game when current game is in progress
+- Need more console logs so I have the full story before every error